-The energy gap between the ground state and the rest of the spectrum depends on the temperature \cite{Paris_2016}and can be obtained by solving a nonlinear equation~\cite{correa2015individual}.
-Using the global sensing formulation of Eq.~(\ref{eq:g-single}), one can show that the optimal probe requires more distinct energy eigenvalues as the temperature varies over a larger interval~\cite{mok2021optimal}.
+The energy gap between the ground state and the rest of the spectrum depends on the temperature~\cite{Paris_2016}and can be obtained by solving a nonlinear equation~\cite{correa2015individual}.
+Using the \vm{global estimation} formulation of Eq.~(\ref{eq:g-single}), one can show that the optimal probe requires more distinct energy eigenvalues as the temperature varies over a larger interval~\cite{mok2021optimal}.
 In fact, through exploiting an evolutionary algorithm the authors of Ref.~\cite{mok2021optimal} find out that an effective two-level probe for local sensing turns into a three-level system with the two lowest energy eigenvalues being unique and then the rest of the spectrum gets fully degenerate as the temperature interval increases.
 By further enhancing the interval more and more energy levels are separated from the degenerate band.
 It is worth emphasizing that the bounds, given by Eq.~(\ref{eq:g-single}) can be saturated for all these optimal thermometers.